Data sources

 Evacuation & fire alerts

 - Canada.
-EmergencyInfoBC (BC evacuation orders & alerts), Alberta Emergency Alert, the Saskatchewan Public Safety Agency, and national alerts via Alert Ready.
+EmergencyInfoBC (BC evacuation orders & alerts), Alberta Emergency Alert, the Saskatchewan Public Safety Agency, the Government of the Northwest Territories, and national alerts via Alert Ready.

 - United States.
 State evacuation feeds from the California Governor's Office of Emergency Services (CalOES), Oregon Office of Emergency Management, and Arizona DEMA; county evacuation zones via Genasys Protect (Colorado, Utah, New Mexico); and National Weather Service Fire Warnings and Red Flag Warnings across all 18 states.